Image copyright: Disney

 Q. Who attends the planning session?

 A. Generally the planning session is you, your partner, your planner, and the Disney Floral representative.
-With your planner permission, you could possibly also invite one other person, like your mom, sister, Maid of Honor, outside wedding planner, etc. Any more than this and you will end up with a lot of opinions and nothing much gets done.
-So don’t expect to be able to bring all your bridesmaids to your planning session!
+With your planner’s permission, you could possibly also invite one other person.
+Any more than this and you will end up with a lot of opinions and nothing much gets done.
+So don’t expect to be able to bring all your bridesmaids/men to your planning session!

 A. It’s up to you but it’s totally a casual meeting.
 You will be fine in t-shirt and shorts and flip-flops, and equally fine in something a little nicer.
 Your planner and the Disney Floral rep will likely be in business casual attire.